-Mornings are busy and they can be quite chaotic.
+Mornings are busy!
 If you have a young family and plenty of people to get ready and out the door or seated and ready for schooling to begin, you know this first hand.
 The good news is that it doesn’t have to be that way, no matter how busy you think you are first thing in the day.

 Earlier I shared with you how the first few hours in the morning set the tone for the entire rest of the day.
 Do you want that to be rushed, frantic, and feeling like you’re constantly running and trying to catch up?
 Or do you want it to be calm, collected, productive, and with a feeling that you’re in control?
 It’s up to you and it’s all about embracing two simple concepts.

 Get Up Early Enough

 It’s tempting to hit the snooze button and catch a few more minutes of sleep, isn’t it?
 It’s even hard to set the alarm early enough that you have plenty of time for everything you want and need to get done.
 I get it.